EnJnDeSIgn/rand-and-rollers/README.md

     generator guided by the principles of natural selection and genetics.
     It generates potential solutions (which can be thought of as "random numbers") and then uses genetic processes like selection, crossover, and mutation to evolve these solutions towards an optimal result.
+I did not do much with it.